nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 ![mytestwebsite GitHub pages](http://i.imgur.com/2ZvKJEP.png)

 GitHub Pages also [support custom domains][] (still for free).
-Just add a file called with `CNAME` to the repository with your domain name in it - e.g.
+Just add a `CNAME` file to the repository with your domain name in it - e.g.
 `mytestwebsite.robinwinslow.uk` - and then go and setup the [DNS CNAME][] to point to `{username}.github.io`.